 Kindergartens and childcare services are regulated and assessed under the National Quality Framework to ensure they meet quality and safety standards, and work to improve outcomes for children.

-Find out more about the regulation of childcare in Victoria.
+Visit the Department of Education and Training's early childhood regulation page to find out more about the regulation and quality assessment of childcare in Victoria.